seojuice

 What signature algorithm does Web Bot Auth use?
 RFC 9421 supports several.
 Cloudflare's documented examples and Google's published directory both use ed25519 (EdDSA over Curve25519).
 Your verifier needs an ed25519 implementation; that's a single library call in most stacks (Go, Rust, Node, Python all have it).

 What happens if Google's public key directory is unreachable?
-You cache the directory per its Cache-Control header.
 If your cache is fresh, verification continues against the cached keys.
-If the cache is expired and the fetch fails, fall back to the unsigned-traffic path (reverse DNS, UA, IP).
-Don't block on a transient cache miss; that's how you accidentally de-index yourself when Google's directory has a hiccup.
+If the cache is expired and the fetch fails, fall back to the unsigned-traffic path (reverse DNS, UA, IP); don't block on a transient cache miss, because that's how you accidentally de-index yourself when Google's directory has a hiccup.

 Should I drop reverse-DNS verification for Googlebot?
 Not yet, and probably not in 2026.
-The signed share is too small.
 Reverse DNS is your real defense against UA spoofers claiming to be Googlebot, because Googlebot proper is still unsigned.
-Re-evaluate quarterly as the signed share grows.
-The right time to tighten the unsigned path is when it's the minority of your real Google traffic, not when it's the majority.
+Re-evaluate quarterly; the right time to tighten the unsigned path is when it's the minority of your real Google traffic, not the majority.